jundalisay/superb/content/en/maharlika/economics/dutertenomics.md

 Didn't they know that Marcos replicated this with the NFA (milling), Food Terminal Inc as FTI (storage), and Kadiwa stores (retail) which allowed the country to export rice in the past?

-## The Problem with Neoliberal Post-Keynesianism
+## The Problem with Neoliberal Keynesianism

-These problems are really rooted in the flawed assumptions of Post-Keynesianism which spread after the 2008 Financial Crisis.
+These problems are really rooted in the flawed assumptions of Keynesianism which spread after the 2008 Financial Crisis.
 Because of the doctrine of profit maximization, the burden of driving growth fell to the government which had to build huge projects, get debt, then raise taxes to pay for that debt.

 In the case of Dutertenomics, TRAIN and food importation (Rice Tarrification) was used to pay for Build Build Build.
 It oppresses consumers and farmers to support the construction industry.
 It is not a growth that is inclusive nor balanced.